marafathussain/ML_book_easy/chapters/chapter1.md

 **Machine Learning:**
 - **Goal**: Make accurate predictions on new data
 - **Focus**: Prediction (how well can we predict outcomes?)
 - **Questions**: "Can we accurately predict disease from gene expression?"
-"Which model gives best predictions?"
+"Which model gives the best predictions?"
 - **Values**: Predictive accuracy, scalability, automation

 **Example:**